konstructio/kubefirst-api/README.md

 ## Prerequisites for local development

+> A [.devcontainer](https://containers.dev/) configuration is provided to allow for a full-featured development environment.

 For local development, we need to have a k3d cluster where the kubefirst api can store information in secrets

 - Download [k3d](https://k3d.io/)